tj-wells/coti-docker-method/README.md

 <p align="center"><img src="https://media.discordapp.net/attachments/995792094088155227/1066399682743505036/Healthy_steady_state_logs.png"></p>
 </details>
 <br />
 Once you are confident your node is running correctly, you can safely close the terminal window.
-Ctrl+C will stop the container, so the simplest way I have found to detach from docker-compose is to close the terminal window.
+Ctrl+C will stop the container, so the simplest way I have found to detach from docker-compose is to close the terminal window, which leaves the container running.
 <br />
 <br />
 Alternatively, the containers can be run in the background with